By Hank Dutton

-“In today’s construction environment, the loads being lifted have gotten bigger and more complex, therefore requiring bigger cranes.
-The load charts that accompany these cranes have also gotten more complex, as have the lift plans for using these cranes, requiring management, lift directors and crane operators to expand their understanding of crane operations.”
+In today’s construction environment, the loads being lifted have gotten bigger and more complex, requiring bigger cranes.
+The load charts that accompany these cranes have also gotten more complex, as have the lift plans for using these cranes, requiring management, lift directors and crane operators to expand their understanding of crane operations.

-While meeting the compliance requirements found in OSHA standards is important, companies should consider certification for the risk management benefits it provides.
+While meeting the compliance requirements found in OSHA standards is important, companies should also consider certification for the risk management benefits it provides.
 To be effective and help operators retain what they learn, training on crane safety should be more of a continuous process, rather than a destination to be reached.

 When choosing a program for your company, look for one that fits your company’s needs and the learning style of your employees.
 Instead of a program that focuses solely on test preparation, consider a more well-rounded approach that teaches the subject matter, including what the employees could actually experience in the field.
-The trainer should understand your company and type of equipment you use, and present the information in a way that your employees can understand.
+The trainer should understand your company and type of equipment you use and present the information in a way that your employees can understand.

 Travelers offers nationally recognized training programs for customers, with the NCCCO written certification exams offered after the training course.
 In addition to crane operators and lift directors, equipment managers, project managers, safety personnel, foremen and superintendents can also benefit from attending these training courses.

 Travelers is a recognized leader in providing crane safety training and education.
 Travelers Risk Control crane safety professionals lead several nationally recognized crane programs to advance safety and teach crane safety methods to contractors, operators and safety and management staff.
-Over the past decade and as part of Travelers continued commitment to the construction industry, Travelers Construction Risk Control professionals have conducted more than 140 sessions and trained over 3,000 workers on crane safety.
+Over the past decade and as part of Travelers continued commitment to the construction industry, Travelers Construction Risk Control professionals have conducted more than 200 sessions and trained over 6,000 workers on crane safety.